How To Setup Chrooted SFTP In Linux - OSTechNix

 $ sudo vi /etc/ssh/sshd_config

-Find and comment out the following lines (i.e. add # in-front of it to comment out).
+Find and comment out the following lines (i.e. add asterisk # in-front of it to comment out).

 #Subsystem sftp /usr/libexec/openssh/sftp-server

-In Ubuntu 18.04 LTS, find and comment the following line:
+In some distributions, for example Ubuntu 18.04 LTS, find and comment the following line:

 #Subsystem sftp /usr/lib/openssh/sftp-server